Chicago Bus Accident Lawyer

 Some crashes may occur due to a design flaw or the negligent maintenance of a bus.
 If the bus itself is unsafe or if a mechanic performs maintenance on the bus in an unsafe manner, the driver and the passengers on board may be at risk.
 One of the most obvious examples of this is when there is negligent maintenance of brakes.
 A large vehicle with faulty brakes may not be able to stop as necessary to keep its passengers safe.
 This could cause a collision with another car or a fixed object in the road.

-As a bus accident victim, the law may provide you one or more civil claims to pursue.
-The claims available will depend on the circumstances of a specific crash and who is at fault in the accident.
+As a bus accident victim, the law may provide you one or more bus accident lawsuits to pursue.
+The civil claims available will depend on the circumstances of a specific crash and who is at fault in the accident.

 At Fault Third Parties